oxixes/nintendo-wiki/AAuth-Server.md

 | cert | Encrypted ticket (base64) |
 | cert_key | Encrypted key (base64) |

 For digital titles, the ticket is no longer sent to the server in plain text.
-Instead, it is encrypted with AES-CBC with a random key.
+Instead, it is encrypted with AES-CBC with a random key (the IV is filled with zeroes).
 The key itself is then encrypted with RSA-OAEP with SHA256.

 Public exponent: `65537`